 - Option to transfer money directly to a bank account without incurring a cash advance fee

-On the surface, Upgrade Card works the same as any other credit card.
+On the surface, Upgrade Visa® Card with Cash Rewards works the same as any other credit card.
 Cardholders receive a personal line of credit that can range anywhere from $500 to $50,000 depending on creditworthiness.
 That credit can be used online or in stores, wherever Visa is accepted.
 Money from the line of credit can also be withdrawn directly into a bank account.

 Where Upgrade Card differs from traditional credit cards is that at the end of each month, the card combines all your purchases into a single personal loan that has a fixed-rate and a fixed term.
 That means if you spend $1,000 in a single month, you'll be assigned a payment that allows you to pay off that debt in two, three or more years.
 This arrangement gives you a predictable payment amount and the assurance that you won't be paying off your debt for decades or accruing unpredictable amounts of interest as can happen when making minimum payments on a traditional credit card.